Finite-dimensional pointed Hopf algebras over finite simple groups of Lie type III. Semisimple classes in PSL(n,q): Finite-dimensional pointed Hopf algebras over

 \subsection{Finite-dimensional pointed Hopf algebras over $\PSL_2(q)$}

-Ni\-chols algebras associated to conjugacy classes in $\PSL_2(q)$ were studied in \cite{FGV2}.
-Using abelian techniques, it was proved that $\dim \toba(\Oc, \rho) = \infty$ for any $(\rho,V) \in \Irr C_{\PSL_2(q)}(x)$ with $x\in \Oc$ and $q$ even, \cite[Proposition 3.1]{FGV1}.
-For $q$ odd, a list of the open cases was given \cite[Theorem 1.6]{FGV2}.
-Here we discard the case when $q\equiv 1 \mod 4$ by the criterium of type C. First, the conjugacy class of involutions in $\PSL_{2}(7)$ is kthulhu, Proposition \ref{prop:sl2-ss}.
-The associated Nichols algebras over $\PSL_{2}(7)$ are dealt with the next lemma.
+Frey\-re, Gra\~na and Vendramin studied in \cite{FGV2} Nichols algebras associated to conjugacy classes in $\PSL_2(q)$.
+By the use abelian techniques, they proved that $\dim \toba(\Oc, \rho) = \infty$ for any $(\rho,V) \in \Irr C_{\PSL_2(q)}(x)$ with $x\in \Oc$ and $q$ even, \cite[Proposition 3.1]{FGV1}.
+For $q$ odd, a list of the open cases is given, see \cite[Theorem 1.6]{FGV2}.
+In the next theorem we use the criterium of type C to discard also the case when $q\equiv 1 \mod 4$.

+First we recall a lemma that yields that there is no finite-dimensional Nichols algebra over the conjugacy class of involutions in $\PSL_{2}(7)$.
+Note that by Proposition \ref{prop:sl2-ss} this class is kthulhu.